CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 30 Avenue Marnix, 1000 Brussels, Belgium

-The board of directors of Cenergy Holdings SA (the Company) (the Board of Directors) invites the shareholders to participate to the annual ordinary shareholders’ meeting (the Meeting) to be held on Tuesday, 26 May 2026 at 10.00 a.m.
-CET at its registered offices, 30 Avenue Marnix, 1000, Brussels, Belgium.
+The Board of Directors of Viohalco SA (the Company) (the Board of Directors) invites the shareholders to attend the annual ordinary shareholders’ meeting (the Meeting) to be held on Tuesday, 26 May 2026 at 12.00 p.m.
+(CET) at its registered offices at 30 Avenue Marnix, 1000, Brussels, Belgium.

 AGENDA OF THE MEETING